 All the target molecules are summarized in Table \ref{tbl:config}.
 The configurations ($R$- or $S$-) were determined so that the deepest PEC well is located around $\tau=300^\circ$.

 Figures \ref{fig:HFCl}-\ref{fig:FClI} display the potential energy curves (PECs), 1D torsional wavefunctions, and parity-violating energy (\Epv) curves of the molecules that are not shown in the main text.
 In these figures, the blue and green solid lines indicate the odd (ground, 3rd, ...) and even-numbered (2nd, 4th, ...) torsional state levels.
-The horizontal axis represents the torsional angle ($\tau$) defined in eq 2 of the main text.
-An example of the direction of the internal rotation of the CXYZ unit is shown in Figure 3 of the main text.
+The horizontal axis represents the torsional angle ($\tau$) defined in Eq.
+2 of the main text.
+An example of the direction of the internal rotation of the CXYZ unit is shown in FIG. 3 of the main text.
 The atomic number increases from atom X to Z, and the wells correspond to $\tau\sim60^\circ, 180^\circ, 300^\circ$, respectively, corresponding to $\tau_2\approx180^\circ$ (H-O-C-Y), $\tau_1\approx180^\circ$ (H-O-C-Z), and $\tau_3\approx180^\circ$ (H-O-C-X), respectively.

 Tables \ref{tbl:HFCl}-\ref{tbl:FClI} present the vibrational energies and PV frequencies of the target molecules.
-In these tables, $\nu_A$ ($A$ = X, Y, Z = H, F, Cl, Br, I) represents the quantum number of the well where the dihedral angle $A$-C-O-H is close to $180^{\circ}$ at the corresponding (approximate) $\tau$ values (in degrees). ``-'' refers to mixed states that are delocalized into the three wells.
+In these tables, $\nu_A$ ($A$ = X, Y, Z = H, F, Cl, Br, I) represents the quantum number that corresponds to the well where the dihedral angle $A$-C-O-H is close to $180^{\circ}$ at the corresponding (approximate) $\tau$ values ($\tau\sim60^\circ,180^\circ,300^\circ$). ``-'' refers to mixed states that are delocalized into the three wells.

 The CXYZOH molecules can be broadly categorized into the follwoing two types based on their CXYZ units: those with hydrogen (H-containing) and those without hydrogen (H-non-containing).
 The H-containing molecules may be preferred from the measurement viewpoint because the deep well associated with the hydrogen vibrational frequency, denoted as $\nu_\mr{H}$, allows for high-energy transitions achievable by a CO$_2$ laser (around 1000 \cm).
 Contrarily, the H-non-containing molecules benefit from the localized characteristics of their torsional wavefunction, which arise from the proximity of the three local minimum depths.
 This feature would yield very long lifetimes owing to the predicted extremely narrow linewidth.